ScopeLift/umbra-protocol/README.md

 ## About

-Umbra is protocol for enabling shielded payments on the Ethereum blockchain.
+Umbra is protocol for enabling stealth payments on the Ethereum blockchain.
 It enables privacy preserving transactions where **the receiver's identity is only known to the sender**.

 This repository has three components: